LeaSaxton/FQCforSorfml2.0/README.md

 ## Reading data from input files

-Input datafiles from different analytical platforms contain microbial data or sensory scores on which machine learning models run.
+Input data files from different analytical platforms contain microbial data or sensory scores on which machine learning models run.
-Name of the datafiles with absolute directory path should be provided with dataFileName tag under platformList tag in the configuration file, for more details see in 'Input configuration file format' section.
+Name of the datafiles with absolute directory path should be provided with `dataFileName` tag under `platformList` tag in the configuration file, for more details see in *Input configuration file format* section.

 ## How to run FoodQualityController